pytask-dev/pytask/docs/tutorials/waf/how_to_install.rst

 .. code-block:: bash

+    $ conda config --add channels conda-forge --add channels pytask
-    $ conda install -c pytask pytask
+    $ conda install pytask

 To indicate the root of the project, place a ``pytask.ini``, ``tox.ini`` or ``setup.cfg`` with a ``[pytask]`` section in the directory.
 You can leave the file empty and use the default configuration.
-Here is a sample of the default configuration.

 .. code-block:: ini